A Survey of Continual Reinforcement Learning: Biography Section

 Furthermore, \textit{cOntinual RL Without confLict} (OWL) finds that a multi-head network is suitable for dealing with the problem of interference, in which tasks have different goals (reward functions) \cite{kessler2022same}.
 In these cases, tasks may be fundamentally incompatible with each other and thus cannot be learned by a single policy.
-By employing a shared feature extractor combined with separate policy heads for each task, OWL prevents interference between tasks, as the dedicated heads allow the network to learn task-specific policies without overwriting previously acquired knowledge.
+By using dedicated heads for each task, OWL allows the network to learn task-specific policies without overwriting previously acquired knowledge.
 Furthermore, OWL extends the multi-head network to the sequence with unknown task identifiers by modeling the head selection as a multi-armed bandit problem.

 Expanding the application of the multi-head network to dynamic and non-stationary environments, \textit{Dynamics-adaptive Continual RL} (DaCoRL) incorporates a context-conditioned multi-head design to detect and adapt to environmental changes \cite{zhang2024dynamics}.
 Each head corresponds to a specific context, defined by a set of tasks with similar dynamics, allowing the network to specialize in context-specific policies.
 The framework dynamically expands its architecture by adding new heads when novel contexts are detected, ensuring scalability and adaptability to previously unseen scenarios.